 If you’re a new graduate just entering the job market, it may be a while before you’re able to secure stable, long-term employment.
 In the meantime, you can offset some of your living costs by applying for the benefit programs above.
 You can also make a plan to lower the interest rates of your debts as much as possible in the short term.

-If you’ve racked up a credit card balance over the past several months during the pandemic, you can lower the interest rate on this debt in the short term by using a balance transfer credit card.
+If you’ve racked up a credit card balance during the pandemic, you can lower the interest rate on this debt in the short term by using a balance transfer credit card.
 This type of credit card offers a low-interest rate (usually around 0%) for a set period, for example, six months.
 This period may be long enough for the effects of the pandemic panic to ease, businesses to re-open, and jobs to become available once again.
 Keep in mind that you should make a plan to pay off your transferred balance.
 Once the intro period expires, your debt will be subject to higher standard credit card interest rates.
 Read about How to Use a Balance Transfer Card Wisely.

 Defer Your Credit Card Payments